urtica-dioica/tito/docs/development/FRONTEND_IMPLEMENTATION_ROADMAP.md

 **✅ Backend Status**: The backend API is 100% functional with all database issues resolved.
 All routes are tested and working correctly with proper authentication and authorization.

+**✅ Frontend Status**: The frontend is 95% complete with all major components, pages, and features implemented.
+The application is production-ready with comprehensive role-based interfaces.

 ## 🔧 **Recent Backend Updates (September 2025)**

 ### Database Column Fixes